HL7/ebm/input/pagecontent/composition.md

 The **[AdverseEventsReport Profile][AdverseEventsReport]** is a Profile of **[OutcomeMeasureReport Profile][OutcomeMeasureReport]** and is used for outcome measures representing adverse events.

-The Composition.type value is set to an "Adverse Events Report".

 Additional section slices include a 'Serious Events' and 'Other Events' slice that contains a Results section slice.

 ### SummaryOfFindings Profile of Composition Resource